-Plain and simply, a plate of Disco Fries consists of a heaping pile of thick cut steak fries (or "diner fries" as some may call them), layered with brown gravy and mozzarella cheese.
+Plain and simple, a plate of Disco Fries consists of a heaping pile of thick cut steak fries (or "diner fries" as some may call them), layered with brown gravy and mozzarella cheese.
 If done right, the whole plate is tossed into the broiler for a few minutes, allowing the cheese to crisp up in just the right places and remain gooey in the others.
-Oh, you know what I'm talking about: when you shovel whatever has been smothered in melted cheese to your mouth in all it's stringy glory.
+When you shovel whatever has been smothered in melted cheese to your mouth in all it's stringy glory.

 Restaurateur Jean-Paul Roy of Roy le Jucep in Quebec was the smart chef to begin adding sauce to his french fries.
 Once this became a hit and he saw that the customers were adding the curds (also on sale at the restaurant) to the dish, he made it a menu staple.
 However, the sauce, in this case, was a sweet, tomato-based one, and to this day there are multiple variations of poutine sauce around Quebec, including "instant" sauce at the grocery store, chicken velouté (stock-based sauce rather than cream or a roux based "gravy"), and even straight-up Italian marinara sauce.